 Atypical Stroke Symptoms for Women

 Men are at a higher risk for strokes, but more stroke deaths occur in women (Source: NINDS).
 Stroke research has proved that women experience unique stroke symptoms that may delay diagnosis, which prevents women from receiving immediate treatment within the necessary timeframe.
 Stroke symptoms for women are sometimes so different from the classic warning signs of a stroke that the doctor may misdiagnose these signs and associate them to another health problem.
 These atypical or non-traditional stroke symptoms are also observed in men, but the percentage is higher for women.
-These symptoms are also observed in men but the percentage in higher for women.
 A delay in diagnosing strokes for women will cause a delay in treatment, which can be very fatal.
-It is important to recognize the uncommon signs of stroke in women so that immediate treat may be administered in order to save the patient’s life.
+It is important to recognize the uncommon signs of stroke in women so that immediate treatment may be administered in order to save the patient’s life.
 The stroke symptoms for women include:

 - Seizures: Seizure is a usually a rare stroke symptom that is caused due to improper brain function.

 - Fainting: It can be called as one of the most irregular or difficult to diagnose stroke symptoms for women.
 This symptom is a result of miscommunication in the brain due to its dysfunction.